parkakn/parkakn.github.io/_pages/about.md

   - /about.html
 ---

-### About
 Hi!
-Currently, I am a data scientitst at [MIT Open Learning](https://openlearning.mit.edu/), where I am working on analyzing a network-based model of occupational labor mobility with a focus on advanced manufacturing jobs.
-I am also working with the Personal Robots Group of MIT Media Lab on developing a educational AI tutor.
+I'm currently a data scientitst at [MIT Open Learning](https://openlearning.mit.edu/), where I analyze job transitions and career mobility among US workers.
+I am also working with the Personal Robots Group of MIT Media Lab on developing an educational AI tutor.

-Previously, I worked on analyzing the Bitcoin blockchain and creating a citation network of finance journal articles as a full-time research assistant for Professor Antoinette Schoar at MIT Sloan School of Management.
-In May 2023, I completed my M.S. in mathematics at the Courant Institute of Mathematical Sciences of New York University.
-Prior to that, I graduated from Boston College in 2021 with a B.A. in mathematics and a B.A. in economics.
+Previously, I worked as a research assistant for Professor Antoinette Schoar at MIT Sloan School of Management and spent time in industry at Giant Oak (now part of Fidelity Investments) and Brain Asset Management.

+I hold a Master of Science in Mathematics from the Courant Institute of Mathematical Sciences at New York University, where I conducted research on identifying regimes in the stock market and forecasting stock returns.
+Prior to that, I graduated from Boston College in 2021 with dual Bachelor's degrees in Mathematics and Economics, where my research focused on evaluating the effectiveness of the Fed Funds rate and examining the relationship between the stock market and the business cycle.

-Outside of work, I enjoy playing soccer!
+Outside of work, I love playing soccer!
 I played for Citybros FC while in New York, FC Boston during college, and currently play for MIT FC.
+I also enjoy following the financial markets and doing a little trading myself :) (wish me luck!)

 ### Research Interest

-- Applied machine learning
-- Networks
-- Applied probability
+I am interested in trustworthy LLMs, the intersection of LLMs and Knowledge Graphs, as well as graph machine learning and its applications.